Linyou/taichi-ngp-renderer/README.md

 ## GUI

 This code supports real-time rendering GUI interactions with less than 1GB VRAM.
-Here are the options that the GUI offers:
+Here are the functionality that the GUI offers:

 - **Camera:**
   - keyboard and mouse control